ReemZohar/MeMail/README.md

 ## System Features
 * To use two users simultaneously, you need to log in to one as usual and the other in an incognito window.
 * The .env file is exposed here, although it should be hidden, for exercise purposes only.
+* All mails that contain blacklisted URLs go to spam automatically.
+* When a user edits an email, the updated version is visible only to them.
 * You can't edit an email that's in the Spam folder.
 To edit it, you'll need to remove it from Spam first.
 ---